 If you’re among the 53% of people who dine out at least once a week, consider replacing one or two restaurant meals a month with a home-cooked meal.
 Designate a weekly or monthly time for planning low-cost meals.
 Allrecipes.com, FamilyEducation.com and the Food Network’s Ten Dollar Dinners provide budget-friendly recipes to get you started.
 Freezer meals are also a quick and easy way to eat healthy hassle free at home.
 Check out our Freezer cooking 101 article for tips on how to get started.

 Psychology Today reports that the three most common New Year’s resolutions are to lose weight, exercise more and quit smoking.
 You can accomplish two of those three goals by replacing your car keys with walking shoes.
 What’s more, walking instead of driving saves you gas money and reduces wear and tear on your car.

 Consider an average week and make a list of all the places you routinely drive less than a mile to reach.
 At a moderate speed of 3 miles per hour, you could walk to any of those places in 20 minutes.
-And at the Internal Revenue Service’s 2017 mileage reimbursement rate, you’ll save 53.5 cents for each mile you walk rather than drive.
-And the American Heart Association (AHA) reports that physically active people save $500 a year on health care costs.
+And at the Internal Revenue Service’s 2018 mileage reimbursement rate, you’ll save 54.5 cents for each mile you walk rather than drive.
+And the American Heart Association (AHA) reports that physically active people save a significant amount of money on health care costs.
 Walking just 30 minutes a day, according to the AHA, provides health benefits with no start-up costs or gym membership required.